-The language of Section 9-303 has been revised in subsections (b) and (c) to limit the application of this [act] to "vehicles" (as defined in Section 3(a)(34)) rather than applying to "goods" as in Article 9 Section 9-303.
-This reflects the limitation of this [act] to vehicles.
-See, e.g., Section 3(a)(4), (5), (18), (34), and Sections 9-11, and 15.
-Other deviations from Section 9-303 were also necessary, but the language of subsections (b) and (c) tracks Section 9-303 as closely as possible.
+The language in this act that is derived from [Uniform Commercial Code] Section 9-303 has been revised in subsections 4(b) and (c) to limit the application of this act to "vehicles" (as defined in Section 3(a)(34)) rather than applying to "goods" as in [Uniform Commercial Code] Section 9-303.
+This reflects the limitation of this act to vehicles.
+See, e.g., subsections 2(a)(4),